AnthonyCxx/Notes-and-Writeups/C#/BestPractices.md

 marking it as safe to be overwritten.
 But that's the thing - the sensitive contents of the string aren't overwritten until that memory is used for something else.
 The sensitive contents of the string continue to sit in memory, leaving that information vulnerable to memory-imaging techniques that could fetch it from [the heap](https://icarus.cs.weber.edu/~dab/cs1410/textbook/4.Pointers/memory.html).
 The best way to avoid this problem is to simple overwrite the contents of the string like the Linux command [shred](https://en.wikipedia.org/wiki/Shred_(Unix)) does, but, again, strings aren't mutable.
-The only real option to securely handle sensitive information is to use a char array and then _immediately_ overwrite its contents after you're done using it.
+The only real option to securely handle sensitive information is to use a mutable datatype and then _immediately_ overwrite its contents after you're done using it.
 This process is called [data sanitization](https://www.lifewire.com/data-sanitization-methods-2626133).
 Out of all the techniques, personally I recommend [zero-writing](https://www.lifewire.com/data-sanitization-methods-2626133#write-zero) as not only is it more efficient than overwriting with random characters, but it is also easy to verify that the data has been erased. <br />